dzackgarza/Notes/Topology/Results.md

 - For $A \mapsvia{\pi(\times d)} B$, we have $\chi(A) = d\chi(B)$
 - Covering spaces of orientable manifolds are orientable.

-# Classification of compact surfaces
+# Classification of Compact Surfaces (Euler Characteristic)
 - Classified by $\chi$ and orientability.
 - $\chi X = \chi U + \chi V - \chi (U\cap V)$
 - $\chi A \# B = \chi A + \chi B - 2$